barkmadley/barkmadley.github.com/_posts/2009-01-22-fun-with-fizzbuzz-and-haskell-monoids.md

 ---
 layout: post
-title: Fun with FizzBuzz and Haskells Monoids
+title: fun with fizzbuzz and haskells monoids

 ---
 In this short article I will be exploring FizzBuzz, and showing how the monoidal approach helps combine the logic of the problem in a reasonable way when compared to the naive solution.